The most wonderful time of the year is almost upon us again.

 You can also offer to make custom-made greeting cards, with your clients letting you know what size, color, and message to write.

 17. Take holiday photos.

 Holiday portraits are going to be in demand this season for , and you can cash in on this demand if you have the photography skills for it.

 Let your friends and network know that you’re doing holiday photoshoots, ask permission to use some of their photos in your portfolio, and advertise your services on your local Craigslist and through social media marketing.

 The demand for some jobs increases during the holiday season.

 Take this opportunity to earn some quick Christmas cash.

-15. Pick up shifts in local retail stores.
+18. Pick up a few shifts in local retail stores.

 The months leading up to the holidays are a busy time for retail stores, so they may be hiring temporary workers for extra help during busy times.